-Issue Control activity (and source) Action timing Responsibility Monitoring & reporting CH1: Damage or disturbance to significant important Archaeological, and/or Cultural CH1.1: Should any Archaeological and/or Cultural Heritage artifacts be identified (Chance Finds) implement the following Chance Find Procedures: Pre and during construction Contractor Maintain records and immediately notify TCAP and DoE of any Stop the construction activities in the area of the chance find. find Heritage during Delineate the discovered site or area. the earth disturbances and land clearing activities Secure the site to prevent any damage or loss of removable objects.
-Notify the supervisory Engineer who in turn will notify the responsible local authorities.
-Responsible local authorities will be in charge of protecting and preserving the site before deciding on subsequent appropriate procedures. and preserving the site before deciding on subsequent Construction work could resume only after permission is given from the responsible local authorities and the HPO concerning safeguard of the heritage.
+Issue Control activity (and source) Action timing Responsibility Monitoring & reporting CH1: Damage or disturbance to significant important Archaeological, disturbance to significant CH1.1: Should any Archaeological and/or Cultural Heritage artifacts be identified (Chance Finds) implement the following Chance Find Procedures: Pre and during construction Contractor Maintain records and immediately notify TCAP and DoE of any • Stop the construction activities in the area of the chance find. find Heritage during Delineate the discovered site or area. distu land the earth disturbances and Secure the site to prevent any damage or loss of removable objects. land clearing activities Notify the supervisory Engineer who in turn will notify the responsible local authorities.
+Responsible local authorities will be in charge of protecting and preserving the site before deciding on subsequent appropriate procedures.
+Construction work could resume only after permission is given from the responsible local authorities and the HPO concerning safeguard of the heritage.
 CH1.2: Implement Stakeholder Engagement Plan.
 All phases All personnel Maintain records